What are the best ways to encourage students to speak English?

 Frankly, forcing the grammatical syllabus onto learners does little but confuse and burden them to the point they become ashamed to make grammar mistakes when they speak.

-There are some pretty common-sense ways to strip down the grammatical syllabus and focus on those tenses and structures which commonly crop up in spoken English.
-Many grammar points which find their way into syllabuses are more appropriate for written English as opposed to spoken English.
+There are some common-sense ways to strip down the grammatical syllabus and focus on those tenses and structures which commonly crop up in spoken English.
+Many grammar points which find their way onto syllabuses are more appropriate for written English as opposed to spoken English.
 I will write more on this topic later in this post.

 Students may have become used to teacher-centred methodologies earlier on in their education

 According to one article I’ve read in the ELT Journal (Talandis and Stout, 2014), teachers of English in Japan have their backs firmly to the wall in their efforts to encourage students to speak English.

 ... prevalent teacher-centred methodologies, such as grammar-translation, mean that many students have not had much, if any, speaking practice.

 Hence, Japanese students enter university having gained little training in how to conduct a conversation.
 This is despite the fact they receive six years of English education at secondary school.